 The Family Educational Rights and Privacy Act of 1974 (Buckley Amendment) was enacted to protect the privacy of educational records, to establish the right of students to examine and review their personal educational records, and to establish guidelines for the correction of inaccurate or misleading statements.
+The Delaware College of Art and Design complies with the Family Educational Rights and Privacy Act of 1974 as amended.
+A copy of this federal regulation is available in the Registrar's Office.

 The Delaware College of Art and Design considers the following to be public or directory information: student's name, major field of study, dates of attendance, enrollment status, grade level, and degrees and awards received.
 For the protection of the student, signed inquiries must be submitted to the registrar in writing (or by fax) and will be kept in the student's file.